-We've split the activities on offer into three main programmes: teaching, childcare, and medical, though there are always opportunities to help out with some of our other work.
+We've split the activities on offer into four programmes: music, teaching, orphanage, and medical.
 During application, please select one of these programmes as your primary choice.

 Your trip adviser will review your application and let you know if there are placements available for the dates you've suggested.
 If not, they will suggest alternate dates or programmes for you.